Standards for Microwaves: Helping Minimize the Risk of Thermal Burns to Younger Children

 How You Can Help

-Our standards are developed through a consensus-based process, which integrates scientific and testing expertise with input from our Standards Technical Panel (STP) members and stakeholders.
-STP members represent a variety of interests, including industry, academia, government, retail, and manufacturing.
-If you are involved in the design, construction, sale, or operation of microwave ovens, and you would like to help improve safety in your industry, please submit a proposal or apply to join STP 923.
+Our standards are developed through a consensus-based process, which integrates scientific and testing expertise with input from our Technical (TC) members and stakeholders.
+TC members represent a variety of interests, including industry, academia, government, retail, and manufacturing.
+If you are involved in the design, construction, sale, or operation of microwave ovens, and you would like to help improve safety in your industry, please take a moment to learn how you can get involved.